mcu-tools/mcuboot/docs/design.md

 sector.
 The swap status field can thus used to resume a swap operation if the bootloader is halted while a swap operation is ongoing and later reset.
-The `BOOT_MAX_IMG_SECTORS` value is the configurable maximum number of sectors mcuboot supports for each image; its value defaults to 128, but allows for either decreasing this size, to limit RAM usage, or to increase it in devices that have massive amounts of Flash or very small sized sectors and thus require a bigger configuration to allow for the handling of all slot's sectors.
+The `BOOT_MAX_IMG_SECTORS` value is the configurable maximum number of sectors MCUboot supports for each image; its value defaults to 128, but allows for either decreasing this size, to limit RAM usage, or to increase it in devices that have massive amounts of Flash or very small sized sectors and thus require a bigger configuration to allow for the handling of all slot's sectors.